 How can I protect my business from online fraud?

 Being concerned about fraud is reasonable and understandable.
 UK Finance estimates that UK businesses suffered £310 million in eCommerce fraud in 2017.
 That means of every £100 spent online at UK stores, 9.3p was fraudulent.
-Payment fraud is a criminal menace that damages everyone: businesses, shoppers, and the financial industries that serve them.
+Payment fraud is a criminal menace that damages everyone: businesses, shoppers and the financial industries that serve them.

 Small businesses have big partners in the fight against fraud.
 Payment processors, eCommerce providers and security experts work tirelessly to make commerce safer for everyone.
 From machine learning to artificial intelligence, big data to biometrics, battles are being fought and won.
-Small businesses should follow established best practices to protect their business—and their customers.
+Small businesses should follow established best practices to protect their business — and their customers.

 The most effective way to combat online fraud is to partner with payment and security experts.
-You’ll want a partner that uses the latest fraud prevention technologies like data encryption and tokenization.
+You’ll want a partner that uses the latest fraud prevention technologies like data encryption and tokenisation.
 Encryption uses powerful algorithms and secret keys to protect data from being seen by third parties.
-Tokenization replaces secure data with tokens that are managed in a secure vault, making transaction data useless to thieves.
+Tokenisation replaces secure data with tokens that are managed in a secure vault, making transaction data useless to thieves.

 You can’t eliminate risk, but payment partners can help you reduce risk and make your business safer.
 Reducing risk means developing a comprehensive safety strategy covering card data security, data breach prevention, fraud mitigation and acceptance optimisation.
-Reducing risk requires knowledge gained from billions of payment transactions to connect the dots to model both “good” and “bad” payment behavior.
+Reducing risk requires knowledge gained from billions of payment transactions to connect the dots to model both “good” and “bad” payment behaviour.
 Reducing risk means you need to get control of your payments.

 How do refunds and chargebacks work?